 Human error and poor technique can compromise the best safeguards to protect the laboratory worker.
-Therefore, the key to the prevention of laboratory acquired infections and accidents, is to provide safety training to keep lab staff well informed about the recognition and control of laboratory hazards.
+Therefore, the safety training is the key to the prevention of laboratory acquired infections and accidents.
+Safety training will keep lab staff well informed about the recognition and control of laboratory hazards.
 An effective safety program begins with the Principal Investigator, who should ensure that safe laboratory practices and procedures are integrated into the basic training of employees.
 Pls play the key role in training their immediate staff in good laboratory techniques.